-If the old roof is unacceptably deteriorated, the manufacturer won't honor their product warranty.
+- If the old roof has unacceptably deteriorated, the manufacturer won’t honor their product warranty.
 An experienced roofer can advise you on this point.
 A salesman cannot.

-4. Valleys should be protected with weatherwatch as per manufacturer's specifications and industry standards.
-At Dr. Roof, the preference is to use WEATHERWATCH OR STORMGUARD as liners for valleys and around all penetrations such as pipes, chimneys and skylights, as it is wider, stronger, self sealing around the nails, and affords better protection than most other flashings.
-Valleys should be built with the shingles either "woven" or cut in the "closed valley system".
-Dr. Roof uses the "closed valley system" or "California cut" because the line of the valley is cleaner and the shingles lie flatter than the "woven" application.
-Another consideration is that debris tends to collect in the junction of a "woven" valley, which can possibly cause a leak.
+- Valleys should be protected with Weatherwatch as per the manufacturer’s specifications and industry standards.
+At Dr. Roof Atlanta, the preference is to use WEATHERWATCH OR STORMGUARD as liners for valleys and around all penetrations such as pipes, chimneys, and skylights, as it is wider, stronger, self-sealing around the nails, and affords better protection than most other flashings.
+Valleys should be built with the shingles either “woven” or cut in the “closed valley system”.
+Dr. Roof Atlanta uses the “closed valley system” or “California cut” because the line of the valley is cleaner and the shingles lie flatter than the “woven” application.
+Another consideration is that debris tends to collect in the junction of a “woven” valley, which can possibly cause a leak.

 Adequate ventilation should be designed and installed if necessary.
 For starters, your manufacturer’s warranty is void if specified ventilation is not provided for your roof, as proper ventilation will prolong the life of the shingle.
 But that is just the beginning of the ventilation story.
 Peeling paint, mildew, dry rot, insulation problems, and warped framing members often result from poor ventilation.
 A professional roofer can how to best ventilate your particular home in both summer and winter.
 He should discuss the merits of power vs. passive systems as well as explaining how humidistats and thermostats operate.
 In my opinion, ventilation is the most important aspect of a roofing system.
 Make sure the roofer you choose knows the score with ventilation.